grantsingleton/Chess/index.md

 View the full code for the server [here](https://github.com/grantsingleton/Chess/blob/master/ChessServer.java).

 ## Comments
 This is a brief intro to the game.
-I encourage to check out the repository on Github by clicking the link at the top of the page, or you can find it [here](https://github.com/grantsingleton/Chess).
+I encourage you to check out the repository on Github by clicking the link at the top of the page, or you can find it [here](https://github.com/grantsingleton/Chess).
 I also encourage you to download the code and play the game!